Houdini 21.0 Nodes Geometry nodes

 Rest Geometry

 The skin geometry to deform.
-It’s required to have a boneCapture attribute (eg. created by Joint Capture Biharmonic).
+It’s required to have a boneCapture attribute (for example, created by the Joint Capture Biharmonic SOP).

 Capture Pose